Gamekyo : Blog : Zelda : Breath of the Wild

 The Legend of Zelda

-Voici des Images du jeu The Legend of Zelda : Breath of the Wild :
+Voici une Image du jeu The legend of Zelda : Breath of the Wild :

-Nintendo Japon dévoile des images du jeu qui sortira le 03 mars prochain, sur WiiU et sur Nintendo Switch.
-Encore un peu moins d’un mois à patienter pour pouvoir enfin y jouer…
+Nintendo dévoile sur la page Facebook du jeu une nouvelle image du titre.
+Pour rappel, celui-ci sortira le 03 mars prochain, sur WiiU et sur la prochaine console de Nintendo, la Nintendo Switch…

 Source :